IEA may release oil reserves as soon as September: report

 The Petroleum Economist said the White House had spent "recent weeks" seeking to persuade other countries to join the plan, although officials in both the United States and other IEA members told Reuters that no talks had been held by last week.

-Last Thursday, a source familiar with the matter said U.S. officials were waiting to assess market conditions after the Labor Day holiday on September 3 before making a decision.
+Last Thursday, a source familiar with the matter said U.S. officials were waiting to assess market conditions after the Labor Day holiday in early September before making a decision.

+Benchmark Brent crude oil prices dipped about 60 cents as the report circulated on Friday, but the impact was muted by very light summer trade, oil platform closures as a storm heads toward the U.S. Gulf and questions over whether the IEA would ultimately follow through with action.

 FRANCE, UK SUPPORT; SAUDI CONSULTED